 בין הערבים (byn ha-arabim; within the periods of twilight) and kept the 14th of the first moon both as the time of the Passover supper and as a high Sabbath.

-To begin with, it was widely believed among the early assemblies (a belief that continued for a considerable period of time among those of the eastern assemblies) that, at the Exodus from Egypt, the Passover sacrifice occurred after sunset, followed that same night by the Passover supper, and that both events occurred on the 14th day of the first moon (sunset-to-sunset reckoning).
+To begin with, it was widely believed among the early assemblies (a belief that continued for a considerable period of time among those of the eastern assemblies) that, at the Exodus from Egypt, the Passover sacrifice occurred after sunset, followed that same night by the Passover supper, and that both events took place on the 14th day of the first moon (sunset-to-sunset reckoning).

 The Christian writer Ephraem the Syrian (mid-fourth century C.E.), to demonstrate, reports that the book of Exodus includes the story about “the lamb” of Passover, noting that: